Periodically refreshed quantum thermal machines: Summary and outlook

 {\it Acknowledgements ---} A.P thanks Gabriele de Chiara, Michael Zwolak, Marek Rams and Gabriela Wojtowicz for useful discussions.
 A.P acknowledges funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie Grant Agreement No. 890884.
+A.P also acknowledges funding from the Danish National Research Foundation through the Center of Excellence ``CCQ'' (Grant agreement no.: DNRF156).
 S.C. gratefully acknowledges the Science Foundation Ireland Starting Investigator Research Grant “SpeedDemon” (No. 18/SIRG/5508) for financial support.
 J.P is grateful for financial support from Grant PGC2018-097328-B-100 funded by MCIN/AEI/ 10.13039/501100011033 and, as appropriate, by “ERDF A way of making Europe”, by the “European Union”.
 G. G. acknowledges fundings from FQXi and DFG Grant No. FOR2724 and from European Unions Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie Grant Agreement No. 101026667.
 J. G. is supported by a SFI-Royal Society University Research Fellowship, by the European Research Council Starting Grant ODYSSEY (Grant Agreement No. 758403) and the EPSRC-SFI joint project QuamNESS.